The Ultimate Coffee Brewing Guide: Unlock The Secrets To A Perfect Cup

 Percolators give you a truly unique way to enjoy coffee.
 You fill up the basin with water, and then on top of the central tube, you put your brew basket above the water level.

-When the heat source in the bottom of the percolator starts to boil the water, it bubbles up through the central tube and splashes down onto the coffee grounds.
+When the heat source at the bottom of the percolator starts to boil the water, it bubbles up through the central tube and splashes down onto the coffee grounds.

 This process continues until you stop it.